Sulpiride: Pharmacodynamics

-Sulpiride is a selective antagonist at dopamine D2, D3 and 5-HT1A receptors.
-Antagonism at 5-HT1A dominates in doses exceeding 600 mg daily.
+Sulpiride is a selective antagonist at dopamine D2, D3 and to a lesser extent D4 receptors.
+Antagonism at 5-HT2A dominates in doses exceeding 600 mg daily.
 In doses of 600 to 1,600 mg sulpiride shows mild sedating and antipsychotic activity.
 Its antipsychotic potency compared to chlorpromazine is only 0.2 (1/5).
 In low doses (in particular 50 to 200 mg daily) its prominent feature is antagonism of presynaptic inhibitory dopamine and serotonin receptors, accounting for some antidepressant activity and a stimulating effect.
 Additionally, it alleviates vertigo.

 The benzamide neuroleptics (including sulpiride, amisulpride, and sultopride) have been shown to activate the endogenous gamma-hydroxybutyrate receptor in vivo at therapeutic concentrations.
 Sulpiride was found in one study in rats to upregulate GHB receptors.
 GHB has neuroleptic properties and it is believed binding to this receptor may contribute to the effects of these neuroleptics.

 Sulpiride, along with clozapine, and valproate has been found to activate DNA demethylation in the brain.

-Although amisulpride and sulpiride being clinically identic in many ways, for example, its both highly unmetabolized excretion or in its pharmacology by triggering dopamine autoreceptors or by having no affinity for 5ht2a receptors they differ significantly in their affinity for dopamine receptors with amisulpride having high occupancy at low doses, reaching 90% at therapeutic doses, sulpiride not really exceed 60% even at high doses.